Sajjon/svar/yellow_paper/yellow_paper.md

 Similarly, we can use decentralized security questions not for the *primary* private key used for everyday cryptocurrency account access, but as a *secondary* factor used as part of recovery of access.
 This may, for example, enable the *primary* key to be one that is secure but *losable*, such as a key stored securely on a mobile phone.
 If the primary key is lost (perhaps by losing a phone), decentralized security questions may be used as part of a multi-signature method to update the account to use a different primary key.

-We can describe such a system using some features of the Radix Network.
+We can describe such a system using some features of the [Radix Network](https://www.radixdlt.com/), which has some unique technical features for taking advantage of this sort of option.

-The Radix Network includes "smart accounts" – essentially smart contracts that act as accounts that hold user tokens and can include multi-signature logic to define how those accounts may be used in various ways.
+The Radix Network includes ["smart accounts"](https://learn.radixdlt.com/article/what-are-smart-accounts) – essentially smart contracts that act as accounts that hold user tokens and can include multi-signature logic to define how those accounts may be used in various ways.
 One of the ways Radix uses this capability is the possibility of having different "roles" for smart accounts that have different rights and are controlled by different sets of private keys.

 In the Radix concept, a "primary" role is the set of private keys that can (among other things) withdraw assets from the account.
 However, there are also "recovery" and "confirmation" roles that can be used in concert if the user loses access to the keys of their primary role.
 The recovery and confirmation roles may use sources of private keys ("factors") that would normally be inconvenient to use, but work well in the unusual circumstance of a lost primary role.
 A high level of security can be maintained by requiring **both** the recovery and confirmation roles to act to perform the multi-sig structure update.